-- e.
+- c.
+Unplug electronics: If things need to stay plugged in, use a surge protector. - d.
+Elevate, wrap, and move valuables to higher ground or to an alternate location.
+This can include carpets, electronics, and even furniture.
+Need even more space? - e.
 Could rain get in through windows, doors, or holes in the roof?
 Do what you can to caulk them now.
 Use a tarp if needed.
 Have buckets or big pots on hand to put under any minor leaks that might happen. - f.
 Secure cleanup materials like masks, gloves, mops, buckets, and bleach.
 We recommend having at least one respirator per person who might be helping remove items in the case of mold damage/growth. - g.
 Clean out gutters and downspouts, allow water to flow away from your home. - h.
 Prepare sandbags or find other ways to block water from entering your home.
 If you can't find sandbags, use potting soil instead.
 After the storm passes, you might be able to repurpose it by using it in the garden!
-Place a layer of trash bags and/or tarps under the sandbags to prevent leakage.
-Note: Do not use potentially contaminated soil in your edible garden. - i.
+Place a layer of trash bags and/or tarps under the sandbags to prevent leakage. \Note: Do not use potentially contaminated soil in your edible garden. - i.
 Take photos of your property and belongings.
 Make sure the photos are time-stamped.
-Also take a video and do a complete walk-through of both the inside and outside of your home.
-This will help you capture details that you might otherwise miss by taking photos only.
+Also take a video and do a complete walk-through of both the inside and outside of your home. - j.
+Share a house key with a trusted neighbor or friend.
+If you choose to evacuate, it can be helpful to have someone check on your house or be there for a FEMA assessment.
+This could reduce anxiety and keep you from coming home before it is safe to do so.

-3. Securing outside your home:
+2. Securing outside your home: